Don't You Want Me: The Farm version

-British band the Farm released a cover of "Don't You Want Me" in October 1992 that reached number 18 on the UK Singles Charts making it their third-highest-chart single after 1990's "All Together Now" and "Groovy Train".
-It was originally recorded for the NME charity album Ruby Trax.
+The British band the Farm released a cover version of "Don't You Want Me" in October 1992 by label End Product that reached number 18 on the UK singles charts making it their third-highest chart single after 1990's "All Together Now" and "Groovy Train".
+It was produced by Mark Saunders and originally recorded for the NME charity album Ruby Trax.

-An uncredited female singer sings lead vocal on the second verse, as sung by Susanne Sulley in the original version.
+An uncredited female singer sings lead vocal on the second verse, as sung by Susan Ann Sulley in the original version.
 The accompanying music video features former Manchester United footballer George Best mouthing along to the chorus.